Author's Rating | Price |

 Knobs, Buttons & Switches

-Unlike many other DMR radios, there are no knobs on the SL300, but rather four buttons and a toggle switch.
+Unlike many other DMR radios, there are no knobs on the Motorola SL300, but rather four buttons and a toggle switch.
 These buttons include the PTT (push to talk), volume control buttons and a user programmable button on the side, plus a power button on the top.
 The user programmable button the side can be assigned by the user in the CPS for such functions as scan, zone select, etc. The toggle switch on the top is used to change the operating channel, either up or down.
 These buttons are made of high grip material, which will make them easier to use, given their small size.
 It is important to note that due to the size of the radio and its buttons, it would be difficult to use when wearing gloves or mittens.

 In addition, none of the buttons are backlit, so this may make radio challenging to use at night o dark environments.
 Also, the radio does not have a DTMF pad, so for users who need this functionality to control repeaters or for use with EchoLink or IRLP on analog FM repeaters, this radio may not be the right choice for them.